An Interview With Karen Gosling from Marriage Counselling Gold Coast

 How will your training benefit your clients?

-My clients will take away knowledge about psychosocial data that they can identify with and they leave my counseling room and seminars knowing how to manage their feelings better, and ready to build good relationships.
+My clients will take away knowledge about psychosocial data that they can identify with and they leave my counseling room and seminars knowing how to manage their feelings better, and ready to build good long-lasting relationships.

 What companies have you worked with?